AdobeDocs/workfront.en/help/manage-work/requests/create-and-manage-request-queues/queue-details-tab-overview.md

 `Request Types`

-The following&nbsp;are the four global issue types in *Workfront*:
+The following are the four global issue types in `Workfront`:

 * Bug Report
 * Change Order